Vivian Beaumont Theater: Canceled renovation and disputes

 Conflicts over the Beaumont's operation persisted through 1983.
 Lincoln Center's board prioritized reopening the Beaumont for shows, while the theater's directors wanted to renovate the auditorium first.
 Lincoln Center had requested that the Beaumont's board raise $3 million for a renovation before the end of 1983.
-Another point of contention was responsibility over maintenance; the NYPL was paying all maintenance expenses for the library–theater building while the Beaumont stood dark, which cost the library an additional $150,000 from 1981 to 1983.
+Another point of contention was responsibility for maintenance; the NYPL was paying all maintenance expenses for the library–theater building while the Beaumont stood dark, which cost the library an additional $150,000 from 1981 to 1983.
 Crinkley even objected to the Lincoln Center board's decision in mid-1983 to book the musical La Tragedie de Carmen for the theater, because he had wanted the sole rights to book shows there.
 In August 1983, Lincoln Center's directors voted to prohibit the Beaumont's board from using either the "Lincoln Center Theater Company" name or $500,000 in annual funds.
 The Beaumont reopened that November with La Tragedie de Carmen.
 At the end of Carmen's run, Lincoln Center's restrictions against the Beaumont board were still in effect, prompting renewed discussions.
 The Greek National Troupe performed Oedipus Rex in 1984.

 Lincoln Center Theater operation

 The directors of Lincoln Center and the Beaumont reached an agreement in June 1984 in which the Beaumont's management would be reorganized in exchange for the lifting of restrictions.
 Ten board members and a new chairman would be hired, the Beaumont's board had to publish a detailed report about their goals, missions, and operations.
 Accordingly, former New York City mayor John Lindsay was appointed as the Beaumont's chairman in September 1984, and Crinkley stepped down the next month.
 Lindsay submitted a report at the end of that November, promising an "artistic purpose" and proposing a partnership with Juilliard.
-Gregory Mosher was hired as the director of the Lincoln Center Theater in April 1985, and Bernard Gersten was appointed as the Beaumont's executive producer that June.
+Gregory Mosher, who had seen the production of Carmen at the Beaumont, was hired as the Lincoln Center Theater's director in April 1985.
 Unlike his predecessors, Mosher believed the Beaumont could operate viably without being renovated.
+Bernard Gersten was appointed as the Beaumont's executive producer that June.
+Immediately after Mosher and Gersten took over, they discontinued the Beaumont's former practice of selling subscriptions for each season, instead selling memberships to the Lincoln Center Theater itself.